foxofarctic/rogueLike/doc/project_plan.md

 1. trivial game working
 1. trivial server-side JS dependency used

+- try to do hard stuff early on
+- how important is piece to functionality

 - create a game board
 - create a character that can move on the game board
 - implement obstacles/walls and game physics